25% off + free shipping on your first subscription box! Use code YAY25

 • Disease

-Biting or sucking lice
+Biting or Sucking Lice

 These types feast on the blood of animals.
 They have sharp, pointed mouths that help them bite, suck, and feed on your dog.